saoirse-defi/milestone2-vanilla/README.md

 ![Gate Sprite](sprites/gate5.png)

+This sprite was designed and created by myself using Microsoft Paint.
+The 2 orange circles at the edge of the sprite are deadly mines which end the game if touched.
+The user must pass through the center of the gate in order to clear the area around them of enemy sprites.

 #### Background

 In 2D game development, backdrops are often used to add depth & context the canvas & individual game elements.